dhruvpeter/movie_cards/README.md

 ## Content Organization
 * Read https://gohugo.io/content-management/organization/

+## Building your site
+* Run `hugo` in terminal.
+* A new folder `public` will be created containing your finished website.
+* `public` folder is overwritten when building, if you delete a file in your content folder, it won’t be deleted in the public folder.
+* So delete the `public` folder before a re-build.
 ## Notes
 * All the templates are placed inside the layout.
 * 2 types of content - List and Single